medipixel/rl_algorithms/rl_algorithms/distillation/README.md

 The generated data will be stored in directory:  `data/distribution_buffer/<env_name>`.

 Since train-phase data doesn't contains the q value, you should load trained agent to generate q values for train-phase data.
-After putting the path of the train-phase data in the dataset_path list in the distillation config file, You can execute the training as the code below:
+After putting the path of the train-phase data and changing `is_student` to `True` in the dataset_path list in the distillation config file, You can execute the training as the code below:
 ```
-python run_env_name.py --cfg-path <distillation-config-path> --student --load-from <teacher-checkpoint-path>
+python run_env_name.py --cfg-path <distillation-config-path> --load-from <teacher-checkpoint-path>
 ```

 ## 3. Test student agent